PneumaSolutions/rim-manual-old/src/workingwithsessions.md

 * Update RIM on Target: Forces an update of RIM on the target computer
     * This option shows if the target's machine is running an older version of RIM
 * Minimize Session: brings control back to your machine as described above
+    * You can also use the shortcut windows+shift+m to minimize the session.
 * Flip Session: Allows your client to remote control your machine and hear its audio.
 As the original controller, you can flip the session back by selecting this option a second time.
     * You can also use the keyboard shortcut Windows+Shift+F to flip the session back and forth.
 * Start/stop Voice Conversation: Allows you to toggle the voice chat on or off for your session.